Shay enjoys exercise that involves reclining and occasional naps and therefore has been an advocate for pilates and yoga for over a decade.

 The UV Headband by Buff is an elegant solution.
 It keeps your hair out of your face and wicks moisture, but it doesn't slide off the head like a lot of "yoga headbands" do.

-Buff makes a few other sized products.
+Buff makes a few other-sized products.
 The Half Buff is shown here (it comes in a bunch of funky colors and patterns), but it's also available in a longer size (called the "Original Buff") which can be worn in dozens of configurations.

 Contemporary Music for Yoga Lovers

 While this is about as "new age-y" as I get, I will freely admit that I love Enya.
 Her music is ethereal and heavenly.
 It makes me feel like I'm floating on a cloud.
-It's so perfect for yoga, it's not even funny.
+It's so perfect for yoga, that it's not even funny.

 Yoga and Pilates Videos and Books

 Also, a clarification: A lot of people lump pilates and yoga together.
-While there are a lot of surface level similarities, they really are completely different practices.
-They both focus on breath control, flexibility, and mat based work, but I believe pilates feels more like a straight-up work-out than yoga does.*
+While there are a lot of surface-level similarities, they really are completely different practices.
+They both focus on breath control, flexibility, and mat-based work, but I believe pilates feels more like a straight-up workout than yoga does.*

 In its purest form, pilates focuses on core strength (that's your abs, back, hips, and butt), but some classes add in arm and shoulder training and barre work (which targets the calves and thighs).
-Perhaps I'm impatient, but I find pilates to be a much more fulfilling practice because I saw results much faster.
+Perhaps I'm impatient, but I find pilates to be a much more fulfilling practice because I see results much faster.

 *Note: I have not tried Bikram, so perhaps I'd eat my words if I did.
-My hatred of sweating could be a problem though.
+My hatred of sweating could be a problem, though.

-"The Yoga Bible" is a pint sized book (it's about the size of a novel) that fits well in small bags and purses.
+"The Yoga Bible" is a pint-sized book (it's about the size of a novel) that fits well in small bags and purses.
 It would be an awesome gift for yoga lovers who are often on the go.
-It has over 150 poses, including modifications for beginners, and more challenging poses for advanced yogis.
+It has over 150 poses, including modifications for beginners and more challenging poses for advanced yogis.
 It also includes a breakdown of all the types of yoga to help newcomers find their match.

-The DVD is a great companion to Mari Winsor's "Lower Body Pilates" which includes three 20 minute exercises that target hips, thighs and glutes.
+The DVD is a great companion to Mari Winsor's "Lower Body Pilates," which includes three 20-minute exercises that target hips, thighs, and glutes.

-A Homemade Gift Idea for Yoga and Pilates Lovers
+DIY Yoga Mat Spray: A Homemade Gift Idea for Yoga and Pilates Lovers

-- 1 part water
+- one part water

 © 2013 Shay Marie